cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 10.7.8 (2021-10-18) =
+* Reviews that have no rating or have deeplinks in the review text are now being removed fromn review feeds automatically as they are not allowed by Google

+= 10.7.7 (2021-10-17) =
+* Added the Region Id attribute for Google Shopping feeds

+= 10.7.5 (2021-10-14) =
+* Added the Miinto.fr template

+= 10.7.4 (2021-10-13) =
+* Fixed a division by zero error

 = 10.7.3 (2021-10-12) =
 * Fixed filters on purchase note array's